oracle/gdk-vscode-extensions/micronaut-tools/README.md

 [Oracle GraalVM](https://www.oracle.com/java/graalvm/) is a fast and efficient JDK from Oracle.

 ## Installing the Extension
-Click **Install** on the banner above or from the **Extensions** activity in the VS Code Activity Bar by searching for "Micronaut Tools".
+Click **Install** on the banner above or from the **Extensions** activity in the VS Code Activity Bar by searching for "Tools for Micronaut® framework".

 You can also find the extension listed on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut).

-The Micronaut Tools page opens as soon as the extension is installed.
+The Tools for Micronaut® framework page opens as soon as the extension is installed.
 You can also open this page using the Command Palette command **Micronaut Tools: Show Micronaut Tools Page**.

 > **Note**: This extension is part of the [Graal Cloud Native Extensions Pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graal-cloud-native-pack).
-We recommend you install the Graal Cloud Native Extensions Pack as it provides additional extensions for Micronaut development, including the [Micronaut Launch](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut) extension.
+We recommend you install the Graal Cloud Native Extensions Pack as it provides additional extensions for Micronaut development, including the [Launch for Micronaut® framework](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut) extension.

 > **Note**: This extension includes the _Apache NetBeans Language Server for Java_ to provide hints and code completion.
 It occasionally takes some time to start, its status is displayed in the VS Code Status Bar.